 A: Some digital wallet alternatives to Apple Pay include:

-- ANZ’s Mobile Pay for customers with Android software phones where you can download the app from Google Play and make payments using your smart phone,
+- ANZ’s Mobile Pay for customers with Android software phones where you can download the app from Google Play and make payments using your smart phone, (Update: ANZ Mobile Pay is no longer available, but ANZ customers can now also use Android Pay and Samsung Pay)

 - CommBank’s “tap and pay” digital wallet which allows you to make MasterCard PayPass payments in store using compatible smartphones,